If You Need Technical Support for Resource Tuner

 What is the difference between the trial version and the full version?

-release.
+Your evaluation copy of Resource Tuner is a full-featured release.
 This means that the same capabilities available in the registered software are present in the non-registered software.
 This allows you to try out all the features in Resource Tuner to confirm that they work to your satisfaction.

 I got an immediate error of something like "This file is likely damaged, packed or compressed".
 What can I do?